Rafael Nadal def. Nick Kyrgios 7-6(0), 5-7, 6-4

 The No. 1 goal of the forehand is to force an error.
 The No. 1 goal of the backhand is not to miss.

 Does the return and groundstroke strategy from Nadal and Kyrgios wash down to the amateur level?
 You bet it does!
-Returning middle is a great way to put more balls in the court and cut down angles.
+Returning middle is an effective way to put more balls in the court and cut down angles.
 Taking your forehand to your opponent’s backhand will also give you a strategic edge from the back of the court as well.

 Best,